KaneRoot/libipc-old/docs/libipc.md

 #pause
 3. rewrite using poll(2)
   * many bugfixes later, way more tested than before
-  * implementation now kinda production-ready
+  * implementation was kinda production-ready
-  * enough for altideal.com at least
+  * implementation was simple: < 2000 lines of C code

 ## Current implementation of libIPC

-implementation is simple: < 2000 lines of C code

-usage is simple
-  1. init connection or server
-  2. loop over events

 bindings are available in Crystal
   * as well as fancy mappings: JSON and CBOR class serialization